JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 As discussed in the [](settings_guide.md), plugins can add Settings to IntelliJ Platform-based IDEs.
 The IDE displays the Settings in response to a user choosing <ui-path>Settings</ui-path>.
-Custom Settings are displayed and function just like those native to the IDE.
+Custom Settings are displayed and function like those native to the IDE.

 ## Overview of Custom Settings Implementation

-Using the SDK code sample [`settings`](%gh-sdk-samples-master%/settings), this tutorial illustrates the steps to create custom Application-level Settings.
+Using the SDK code sample [`settings`](%gh-sdk-samples-master%/settings), this tutorial illustrates the steps to creating custom application-level settings.
 Many IntelliJ Platform Settings implementations use fewer classes, but the `settings` code sample factors the functionality into three classes for clarity:
-* The [`AppSettingsConfigurable`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettingsConfigurable.java) is analogous to a Controller in the MVC model - it interacts with the other two Settings classes and the IntelliJ Platform,
+* The [`AppSettingsConfigurable`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettingsConfigurable.java) is analogous to a Controller in the MVC model – it interacts with the other two Settings classes and the IntelliJ Platform,
 * The [`AppSettings`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettings.java) is like a Model because it stores the Settings persistently,
 * The [`AppSettingsComponent`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettingsComponent.java) is similar to a View because it displays and captures edits to the values of the Settings.